 Introduction

-Ectoparasites, mainly the ticks are significant contributors to the transmission of various diseases affecting both humans and livestock.
-Ticks and the pathogens they transmit are increasingly recognized as significant global challenges, raising both social and economic concerns.
-Ticks lead to significant economic losses within the livestock industry globally.
-Nearly 899 tick species are known to infest various hosts like amphibians, reptiles, birds, and mammals (Ghosh and Nagar, 2014).
-Their direct effects include issues like anemia, tick-induced paralysis (a sudden flaccid motor paralysis that ascends), toxicosis, and skin damage.
-Controlling ticks is particularly challenging, with traditional methods relying heavily on the chemical acaricides, which have shown limited effectiveness and come with drawbacks such as the rise of resistant tick populations poses a potential harm to animal health and the environment (Mollong et al., 2025).
-Reports of multi-acaricide-resistant ticks appearing worldwide (Bishop et al., 2023) and growing environmental concerns about pesticide use complicate the continued reliance on conventional tick management strategies.
+Ectoparasites, mainly ticks, are significantly contributors to transmission of various diseases affecting both humans and livestock.
+Ticks and its borne-pathogens are increasingly recognized as important global challenges, raising both social and economic concerns.
+Ticks could lead to remarkable economic losses within the livestock industry globally.
+Nearly 899 tick species are known to infesting various hosts like amphibians, reptiles, birds, and mammals (Ghosh and Nagar, 2014), with their direct effects such as anemia, tick-induced paralysis (a sudden flaccid motor paralysis that ascends), toxicosis, and skin damage.
+Controlling ticks is particularly challenging, with traditional methods relying heavily on chemical acaricides, which have shown limited effectiveness and come with drawbacks such as the rising of resistance in tick populations with a potential harm to animal’s health and environment (Mollong et al., 2025).
+Reports of multi-acaricide-resistant ticks appearing worldwide and growing environmental concerns about pesticide use complicate the continued reliance on conventional tick management strategies (Bishop et al., 2023).

-.

 Indirectly, ticks function as carriers for bacterial infections, viral diseases, protozoan, and rickettsial pathogen.
-Ticks are recognized the most effective and adaptable vectors of disease, second only to mosquitoes.
-Their success in transmitting pathogens is primarily due to their ability to parasitize a wide variety of hosts and their feeding behaviour on multiple individuals during their life cycle.
-In addition, ticks exhibit several biological benefits that enhance their survival and transmission potential, including high reproductive rates, the capacity to endure extreme environmental factors, and relatively long lifespans (Gharban and Yousif, 2020; Dehuri et al., 2022).
-These factors contribute significantly to their role in spreading numerous pathogens among animals and, in some cases, to humans.
-The economic impact of tick infestations is also substantial.
-For instance, the cattle tick Rhipicephalus microplus is responsible for heavy financial losses, with estimated annual costs reaching approximately USD $2 billion in Brazil and around AUD $170 million in the United States (Grisi et al., 2002; Playford, 2005).
-In India, a predominantly agricultural nation where 70% of the population relies on farming, the costs associated with tick-borne diseases are estimated at US $787.63 million annually (Singh et al., 2022).
-Consequently, ticks pose a significant economic burden on farmers and represent a global threat to both livestock and human health.
+Ticks are recognized as the most impact and adaptable vectors of diseases, second only to mosquitoes; which success in transmitting of various pathogens due to their ability to parasitizing a wide variety of hosts and their feeding behaviour on multiple individuals during their life cycle.
+In addition, ticks exhibited several biological benefits that enhance their survival and transmission potential, including high reproductive rates, the capacity to endure extreme environmental factors, and relatively long lifespans (Gharban and Yousif, 2020; Dehuri et al., 2022).
+These factors contributed significantly to their roles in spreading numerous pathogens to animals and, in some cases, humans.
+The economic impact of tick infestations is also substantial; for instance, the cattle tick Rhipicephalus microplus is responsible for heavy financial losses, with estimated annual costs reaching approximately USD $2 billion in Brazil and around AUD $170 million in the United States (Grisi et al., 2002; Playford, 2005).
+In India, a predominantly agricultural nation where 70% of the population relies on farming, the costs associated with tick-borne diseases are estimated at US $787.63 million annually.
+Consequently, ticks pose a significant economic burden on farmers and represent a global threat to both livestock and human health (Singh et al., 2022).

-From a One Health and sustainability standpoint, vaccination has gained recognition as a highly promising, safe approach to controlling tick populations and minimizing the spread of tick-borne diseases (Estrada-Peña et al., 2022).
+One Health and the United Nations Sustainable Development Cooperation Framework mentioned that vaccination has gained recognition as a highly promising, safe approach to controlling tick populations and minimizing the spread of tick-borne diseases.
 This strategy aligns with global efforts to reduce reliance on chemical acaricides, which often lead to environmental contamination and development of tick resistance.
-Vaccines provide a more targeted and environmentally friendly alternative by triggering host immune responses that interfere with tick feeding, survival, reproduction.
+Vaccines provide a more targeted and environmentally friendly alternative by triggering host immune responses that interfere with tick feeding, survival, reproduction (Estrada-Peña et al., 2022).

-Despite the promising outcomes observed in experimental trials, where various formulations have shown significant efficacy in reducing tick infestations (Parizi et al., 2023), only a few vaccines have advanced to commercialization.
-The only commercially available vaccines are based on Bm86 and Bm95 antigens—namely, TickGARD in Australia and Gavac in Cuba—designed specifically to control Rhipicephalus microplus populations (de la Fuente et al., 2007).
+Despite the promising outcomes observed in experimental trials, various formulations have shown significant efficacy in reducing tick infestations (Parizi et al., 2023), but only few vaccines have advanced to commercialization.
+The only commercially available vaccines are based on Bm86 and Bm95 antigens-namely, TickGARD in Australia and Gavac in Cuba-designed specifically to control Rhipicephalus microplus populations (de la Fuente et al., 2007).
 Recently, TickGARD is not commercially available , only GAVAC is marketed in some countries of Latin America.
 This review examines the historical development of tick vaccinology.
 It also emphasizes recent innovations of antigen discovery, delivery systems, and vaccine formulation techniques aimed at creating next-generation advanced anti-tick vaccines.
 These advancements not only enhance efficacy and cross-species protection but also contribute to integrated tick management strategies that are sustainable, cost-effective, and globally applicable.

 Immune Response in Ticks